Parthyapps/Android-Important-Questions/README.md

     Callable: Represents a task with a return value and can throw exceptions.

-# 🧩Live Data
+# 🧩Live Data and Flow
-    - LiveData is part of the Android Architecture, jetpack Components and is designed to hold and observe data changes.
+    Both LiveData and Flow are used for asynchronous data streaming in Android, but they have key differences in design and use cases.
+     - LiveData is an observable data holder class that is lifecycle-aware (part of Android Architecture Components).
      - For communication between components within the same app 🔹 LiveData updates UI automatically – No need for manual setText() 🔹 Prevents memory leaks – Only updates UI when the Activity is active -  active lifecycle state (e.g., STARTED or RESUMED ✅ Lifecycle-aware – Prevents memory leaks & crashes